-Parameters of beta distribution was set to $\alpha = \beta = 2$ to get symmetrical probability distribution function (see Figure 2.2) because we do not know a priori if the values of GP parameters should be large or small.
-The chosen prior distribution penalizes too large and too small values of parameters $\theta_k$ as they are undesirable.
+Parameters of beta distribution was set to $\alpha = \beta = 2$ to get symmetrical probability distribution function (see Figure 2.2) because we do not know a priori large or small should be the values of GP parameters.
+Chosen prior distribution penalizes too large and too small values of parameters $\theta_k$ as they are undesirable.

-Figure 2.3b illustrates the approximation of the GP regression with introduced prior distribution (and initialization described in Section 2.2.3).
+Figure 2.3b illustrates approximation of the GP regression with introduced prior distribution (and initialization described in Section 2.2.3).
 The hyperparameters were chosen such that the approximation is nondegenerate.